pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 * Growing your professional network.
 * Learning about a new project.

-Or, maybe you're like me—an Executive Director of a community organization.
+Or, maybe you're like me —- an Executive Director of a community organization.
 Coding and development aren't in my job description, but to teach these topics, I need to keep my skills fresh.
 And, I love to code.
-That's where Open Source comes into my life!
+That's where open source comes into my life!

 <figure>
   <img src="{{ site.baseurl }}/images/blog/2024/june/pyos-sprint-blog-learning.png" alt="A graphic that at the top says - Why people attend sprints.
 Below are a series of boxes with text in them and white stick figures standing or sitting on top or to the side of the boxes as decoration.
 The boxes say Learn new technical skills, connect with the community, help a project they care about, build their network, learn about a new tool, build confidence, +many other motivations.
 The graphic is on a dark purple background with the pyOpenSci logo on it." style="width: 80%;" />
   <figcaption> People have many different motivations for attending sprints.
 Understanding those motivations can go a long way in the sprinter and the sprint leader(s) having a collectively
   successful experience. </figcaption>
 </figure>

+## Barriers in contributing to open source

+While sprints are a great way to engage the community in supporting an organization's (or a project's) mission, there are many contributor barriers that sprint organizers need to consider.

+These barriers include:

+* Time to contribute.
+* Skills to contribute.
+* Confidence in skills / fear of contributing the wrong thing.
+* Privilege: This is a loaded one.
+Open source can't be diverse if it requires privilege. to participate.

+And last but not least:

+* GitHub: Using Git and GitHub is always one of the biggest technical barriers that contributors encounter in their open source and data science journeys.

 ### Challenges vs opportunities